-- Criterion 2: A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for all knowledge FTs which contain at least 25 items at year end to pass the module.
-Small FTs with less than 25 items will be for formative feedback only. - 3.
+- 2. Criterion 2: A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for each knowledge Fundamental Track (FT) to pass the module. - 3.
 Criterion 3: A student must achieve a successful sign-off in their e-portfolio section related to this module.
 This will include aspects of professional behaviour and satisfactory attendance and engagement with the learning activities of this module.